adityashibu/ImageProcessing/README.md

 ## Additional Notes

 - Memory Usage for the program, the program loads in all images into memory before processing.
-Ensure that